I Reviewed G2’s 7 Best Operating Systems for Work and Play

 macOS Sierra

 Optimized storage in macOS Sierra stands out as a feature designed for content-heavy professionals.
 According to user reviews, when disk space runs low, the system automatically moves older, less-used files to iCloud, while keeping frequently accessed files local.
 While some users mention a desire for more control over what gets offloaded, many say the feature significantly reduces storage anxiety.
+According to G2 Data, 92% users praise its RAM management capabilities.

 Auto-unlock with the Apple Watch is another small but impactful addition.
-Reviewers note that skipping the password prompt and jumping straight into work improves day-to-day productivity—especially when repeated multiple times throughout the day.
+Reviewers note that skipping the password prompt and jumping straight into work improves day-to-day productivity — especially when repeated multiple times throughout the day.

 What I like about macOS Sierra: